SPIN-web/SPIN2026/_pages/index.md

 **January 15, 2026**: The abstract and paper submission deadlines have been extended by one week.

+- **January 24, 2026**: Artifact Evaluation Committee has been announced
+- **December 15, 2025**: Program Committee has been announced
+- **December 2, 2025**: Springer LNCS will publish the proceedings of SPIN 2026
+- **November 23, 2025**: The SPIN 2026 artifact evaluation chairs will be Laura Bussi (University of Amsterdam, The Netherlands) and Nian-Ze Lee (National Taiwan University, Taiwan)
 - **November 23, 2025**: Website online and important dates published
-- **November 23, 2025**: The SPIN 2026 artifact evaluation chairs will be Laura Bussi (University of Amsterdam, The Netherlands) and Nian-Ze Lee (National Taiwan University, Taiwan)
-- **December 2, 2025**: Springer LNCS will publish the proceedings of SPIN 2026
-- **December 15, 2025**: Program Committee has been announced

 ## Committees